Focal Calibration Loss: Controlling Posterior Distortion in Deep Neural Classifiers: Proposed Method

 \subsection{Focal Calibration Loss}

-Our observations in Figure~\ref{fig:fl_under} indicate that focal loss tends to produce higher-entropy predictions, resulting in outputs closer to uniform probabilities (e.g., 0.5 in binary classification).
-This occurs even when the true probability \(\eta_k(\vecx)\) is near 0 or 1 (\ie, for easy samples), leading to underconfident predictions and reduced calibration reliability.
-Charoenphakdee et al. \cite{charoenphakdee2021focal} also demonstrated that focal loss is classification-calibrated but not strictly proper.
-To address calibration issues, we propose the \emph{Focal Calibration Loss (FCL)} by adding a proper loss term to the focal loss.
+Our observations in Fig.~\ref{fig:fl_under} suggest that focal loss often yields higher-entropy predictions, leading to underconfident outputs even when the true probability \(\eta_k(\vecx)\) is near 0 or~1 (\ie, for “easy” samples).
+Such underconfidence undermines calibration reliability.
+Although Charoenphakdee et al.\ \cite{charoenphakdee2021focal} proved that focal loss is classification-calibrated, it is not strictly proper.
+We address these calibration issues by proposing the \emph{Focal Calibration Loss (FCL)}, which appends a proper loss term to focal loss.